andrastantos/brew/docs/cpu/isa.rst

 0x.7f.
 0x****              $rD <- short $rA >> FIELD_E          Binary right-shift [#note_binary_shift]_
 0x.8f.
 0x****              $rD <- short $rA >>> FIELD_E         Arithmetic right-shift [#note_binary_shift]_
 0x.9f.
 0x****              $rD <- short FIELD_E * $rA           Type-dependent multiply
-0x.af.
-0x****              $rD <- lane_swizzle $rA, VALUE       [#note_lane_swizzle]_
-0x.bf.
-0x****              SII                                  Reserved for future ISA expansion 0x.cf.
-0x****              see below (stack ops) 0x.df.
-0x****              see below (stack ops) 0x.ef.
+0x.cf.
+0x****              see below (stack ops)
+0x.df.
+0x****              see below (stack ops)
+0x.ef.
 0x****              see below (mem ops)
 =========================  =================================    ==================

-.. [#note_lane_swizzle]
-  only lower 8 bits of value has any meaning, all selection options are valid, independent of type NOTE: in ASM, this is represented as a 4-digit number, each digit of the value 0...3, representing each lane, so for instance 0000 would replicate byte 0 into all 4 bytes

 .. note::
   FIELD_E is assumed to be of matching scalar type for $rA.
 It is sign-extended to 32-bits, then replicated for each lane.